JoeAlmanza/keepr/Readme.md

   - Total `keep`s count
   - Total public `vault`s count
   - The users name and avatar
-- Each `vault` has its own route where users can view all of the `keeps` in the vault
-- On the `vault` page, if the `vault` is private and not the active users the request fails
-- From the `vault` page if the user is the creator they can remove `keep`s from the `vault`
+    x- Each `vault` has its own route where users can view all of the `keeps` in the vault x- On the `vault` page, if the `vault` is private and not the active users the request fails x- From the `vault` page if the user is the creator they can remove `keep`s from the `vault`
 - Anytime a `keep` is `kept in a vault` the keep count is incremented
 - Users can Register, login and automatically authenticated on refresh
 - Create and Delete Keeps